After arrests over Georgetown student's fentanyl death, teen's father has a message for the community

-The loss of Layton is a reality that hits his father, Cody Ivins, "every day."
+The loss of Layton Ivins is a reality that hits his father, Cody Ivins, "every day."

-"He's never going to walk through that door again and that's tough.
-And when you have good days, it's almost like you feel guilty sometimes," Ivins said.
+"He's never going to walk through that door again, and that's tough.
+And when you have good days, it's almost like you feel guilty sometimes," Cody Ivins said.

 On Monday, the Williamson County Organized Crime Unit made the arrests.
-Ivins talked to investigators.
+Cody Ivins talked to investigators.

 The Texas Legislature is prioritizing the fentanyl crisis.
 Senate Bill 645 and House Bill 6 would classify a fentanyl overdose as a poisoning and allow prosecutors to charge anyone who makes, sells or distributes the drug with murder.
 The Senate passed its version of the bill while the House version was left pending in committee but is expected to advance.